metalcorebear/Markowitzify/README.md

 ## About

 Markowitzify will implement portfolio optimization based on the theory described by Harry Markowitz (University of California, San Diego), and elaborated by Marcos M. Lopez de Prado (Cornell University).
 In 1952, Harry Markowitz posited that the investment problem can be represented as a convex optimization algorithm.
 Markowitz's Critial Line Algorithm (CLA) estimates an "efficient frontier" of portfolios that maximize an expected return based on portfolio risk, where risk is measured as the standard deviation of the returns.
 However, solutions to these problems are often mathematically unstable.
 Lopez de Prado developed a machine-learning solution called Nested Cluster Optimization (NCO) that addresses this instability.
 This repository applies the NCO algorithm to a stock portfolio.
-Additionally, this repository simulates individual stock performance over time using Monte Carlo methods.
+Additionally, this repository simulates individual stock performance over time using Monte Carlo methods, and performs various other calculations.

 ## References
 * Lopez de Prado, Marcos M. *Machine Learning for Asset Managers,* Cambridge University Press, 2020.
 * Markowitz, Harry.
 "Portfolio Selection," *Journal of Finance,* Vol. 7, pp. 77-91, 1952.
 * Melul, Elias.
 "Monte Carlo Simulations for Stock Price Predictions [Python]," *Medium,* May 2018, Link: https://medium.com/analytics-vidhya/monte-carlo-simulations-for-predicting-stock-prices-python-a64f53585662.
+* Tavora, Marco.
+"How the Mathematics of Fractals Can Help Predict Stock Markets Shifts," *Medium,* June 2019, Link: https://towardsdatascience.com/how-the-mathematics-of-fractals-can-help-predict-stock-markets-shifts-19fee5dd6574.

 ## Updates
+* 2020-12-01: Added Hurst Exponent, Sharpe Ratio, and separated NCO and Markowitz optimization methods.
-* 2020-11-28: Added Monte Carlo Simulation Capability
+* 2020-11-28: Added Monte Carlo Simulation capability.
-* 2020-11-27: Initial commit
+* 2020-11-27: Initial commit.

 ## Installation
 `pip install markowitzify`